Rock Art - A personal expression that became a public art project

 1. It is on NMSU property and under their protection, which should curb any future vandalism which was a problem at the dam.

 2. The hill has been covered with landscape weed barrier cloth.
 This will maintain a cleaner look with proper weed control.
-The hill is .57 acres - Art is 150 ft. x 170 ft.
-That's a lot of landscape fabric!
+The hill is .57 acres - Art is 165 ft. high x 190 ft. wide.
+(Visualize over half a 300 ft. football field)

 3. The rock are will help with the erosion problems on that location.